data-structures-and-algorithms/about/README.md

 Data Structures and Algorithms
 ==

-this organization aims to gather information on the subject of data structures and algorithms
+This organization aims to gather information on the subject of data structures and algorithms.